julienemo/thp_next_33/README.md

 Julie Kwok 20200520

-* * *
+---

 To see results

 1. download repo
 2. `npm install`
 3. `npm test`

-* * *
+---

 **Classes**

-- `Item` go isolated in a dedicated file but intact
+- `Item` is isolated in a dedicated file but intact
-- `Shop` class now only calls the `update()` function of each item, there is no more condition
+- `Shop` calls the `update()` function of each item wthout any condition
 - `NormalItem`, `ConjuredItem`, `AgingFreshItem` and `LegendaryItem` are four new classes that each has its own updating logic and constants.
-They extend `Item` by using the `name`, `sellIn` and `quality` attributes.
+They extend `Item` by using its `name`, `sellIn` and `quality` attributes.

-* * *
+---

 **Attention**

-The category that will determine update logic of a product depends totally in which sub-class the product is declared.
+The category determining the update logic of a product depends totally on which sub-class the product is declared in.
 Name is not a criteria.
 Ex, a "conjured duck" declared as LegendaryItem will no depreciate.

-I would very much like to let the program to decide "automatically" which category to put a project with something like a regEx, but I think it violates the open-closed principle.
+I would very much like to let the program to decide "automatically" on the category with regEx, but it seems to violate the open-closed principle.

+---

+**Discovery**

+Jasmine doesn't speak ES6.
+[This](https://www.npmjs.com/package/jasmine-es6) can help with the translation.